jdub233/page-capture-s3/README.md

 The lambda is triggered by a secure API gateway interface using an API key.

+The function includes error checking, and will cancel downloads on any assets that do not return a status code 200 (OK).
+If the root page capture fails, the entire capture is cancelled and no changes will be made to the current contents of the S3 bucket.

 ## How to configure

 The capture URL, S3 bucket name, and S3 bucket path are configurable by setting values in a `config.yml` file.
 Also, the captured assets can be stored in a separate subdirectory, if one is specified in the config.